fru-io/docs/freshdesk/freshdesk/support/ddev-live-guide/working-with-hooks.md

 Supported in CLI

-Explicit composer support is built into ddev-local
+Explicit composer support is built into Fru-local